-Mat Collishaw is one of the key figures of the so-called Young British Artists who emerged in London in the late eighties.
-Collishaw took part in the exhibition Sensation: Young British Artists from the Saatchi Collection which opened at the Royal Academy of Arts in 1997 and which, as the name suggests, was a sensation, attracting over 300,000 visitors.
-It was described by the BBC as a “gigantic success”, although it was also described as “a spectacle of gory images of severed limbs and explicit pornography”1.
+Mat Collishaw is one of the key figures of the so-called Young British Artists who emerged in London in the late 1980s.
+Collishaw participated in the exhibition Sensation: Young British Artists from the Saatchi Collection, which opened at the Royal Academy of Arts in 1997 and which, as its name suggests, caused a real sensation, attracting more than 300,000 visitors.
+The BBC rated it a “giant success”, although it described it as a show of “gory images of dismembered limbs and explicit pornography”.1

-Collishaw creates art that confronts issues of moral ambiguity with formally impressive and engaging imagery.
-By marrying references to art history, literature and the Victorian era with modern technology, the artist presents powerful images and objects that often recontextualise the impact of traditionally disturbing and sinister subjects.
+Collishaw creates work that brings problems of moral ambiguity face to face with imagery that is impressive and appealing in formal terms.
+Combining references to art history, literature and the Victorian era with modern technology, he presents powerful images and objects that often recontextualise the impact of traditionally disturbing and sinister subjects.

-As art critic Rachel Campbell-Johnston explains, “it is a legacy from his childhood, or so he assumes.
-Born in 1966, he was the second of four boys raised in a council house in Nottingham.
+As the art critic Rachel Campbell-Johnston explains: “It’s a legacy of his childhood, he presumes.
+He was born in 1966, the second of four boys brought up on a Nottingham council estate.
 His parents were committed Christadelphians.
-Every Wednesday and twice on Sunday, young Collishaw attended the Bible study sessions of a religious denomination that appeared to disapprove of pretty much everything, from women’s education (his mother had to study in secret) to television sets, he emerged as an artist who, thanks to his upbringing, was looking for images that could carry viewers beyond the mundane.
-Over the course of more than three decades, this desire has led to dozens of imaginatively complex, often technically complicated and usually critically acclaimed pieces that tend to work, first, by delivering a visual gut punch before propelling the viewer into a different way of perceiving2.
+Every Wednesday and twice on Sunday the young Collishaw attended the Bible study sessions of a sect that appeared to disapprove of pretty much everything, from female education (his mother had to study in secret) to television sets … He emerged as an artist who, thanks to his upbringing, was looking for images that could carry spectators beyond the mundane.
+This desire, over the course of more than three decades, has led to dozens of imaginatively complex, often technically complicated and usually critically acclaimed pieces that tend to work, first, by delivering a visual gut punch before shoving the viewer into another way of looking.”2

-Collishaw incorporates real images of the fallas into this work along with others of flowers and butterflies that burn as a symbol of rebirth, of the purifying fire that renews everything, in a work of great sensuality.
+Collishaw incorporates real images of the Fallas into this work, along with others of flowers and butterflies burning, as a symbol of rebirth, of the purifying fire that renews everything, in a work of great sensuality.